sarah2244-4/Project-1-goldenapevisualmedia/README.md

 A first time user of the site wants to be able to:
 - Easily and intuitively navigate the site
-- Find out what kind of photos the photographer takes and what services are offered
+- Find out what type of photographer they are
 - Browse an existing portfolio of images
-- Navigate to their social media
+- Navigate to the social media
 - Contact the photographer with any personal questions they may have
 - Book a service